jarecsni/advent-of-code-2025/2025/day05/README.md

 # Day 5: Cafeteria

+## Problem Summary

+The cafeteria's inventory system tracks ingredient freshness using ID ranges.
+Determine which available ingredients are fresh based on given ranges.

-## Part One
+## Part 1: Fresh Ingredient Count

-The cafeteria's new inventory management system tracks ingredient freshness using ID ranges.
-Given a list of fresh ingredient ID ranges and a list of available ingredient IDs, determine how many available ingredients are fresh.
+Given fresh ingredient ID ranges and available ingredient IDs, count how many available ingredients are fresh.

-Fresh ID ranges are inclusive and can overlap.
-An ingredient ID is fresh if it falls within any range.
+- Ranges are inclusive and can overlap
+- An ingredient is fresh if it falls within any range

 ### Example